 So you may think granola is only delicious for breakfast with fruit and yogurt?
 Think again.
-I’m here to say there are SO many more ways to enjoy it.
+There are SO many more ways to enjoy it.

 Here are Top Ways to Enjoy Granola Other Than Breakfast

 How about as a crunchy topping for salads?
-My friend Bea told me quite excitedly that she ran out of croutons and used Pat's Granola in its place.
+My friend Lindsay told me quite excitedly that she ran out of croutons and used Pat's Granola in its place.

 Here’s how: Layer salad greens—whatever you like; my favorites are arugula, spinach or kale with dried fruits, nuts or seeds.
 Add a protein, such as chicken, salmon, tofu, tempeh, and some fresh fruit and cheese.
 Roasted veggies--cubes of sweet potato, Brussels sprouts, squash and beets are also good additions to a salad bowl.
 Sprinkle with a handful of granola.